 - Weak, spindly branches

 Maintenance pruning in subsequent years will amount to thinning out the older branches to encourage new growth.
-Cut back the oldest, thickest branches to near ground level and prune back branches that have gotten to long or that are growing too thin.
+Cut back the oldest, thickest branches to near ground level and prune back branches that have gotten too long or that are growing too thin.
 Older branches will look gray.
 Newer branches will have more of a reddish tinge.

 Berries form on the fruiting spurs of side branches.
 The flower buds will be larger, plumper, and rounder than the pointed leaf buds.

 Birds: By far the biggest problem growing blueberries is keeping the birds away.
 With only a few bushes, you can use bird netting as the berries start to ripen.
 Some gardeners encase their whole blueberry growing area in a netted cage.
 If you have a large blueberry garden, you should consider using a bird deterrent that sends out a bird in distress call.
 It keeps birds out of the area.

 Insects: Insects to be on the lookout for include: blueberry tip borer, cherry fruitworm, cranberry fruit worm, and plum curculio.
 If these are common pests in your area, check with your local extension for the prescribed deterrents and treatments.

-Diseases: There are a number of fungal disease that can affect blueberries, including powdery mildew and leaf spot diseases.
+Diseases: There are some fungal diseases that can affect blueberries, including powdery mildew and leaf spot diseases.
 Your best defense is to plant resistant varieties.
 It also helps to give your plants plenty of space for good air circulation, plant in full sun, clean up any fallen debris and replace the mulch annually, so the spores cannot over-winter in the area.
 If you should experience problems, you may need to use a fungicide labeled for use on edible plants.